fohrloop/wakepy/README.md

 ## What it can do?

 Wakepy has two main modes:
-1. **`keep.running`**: keep your tasks & CPU running even if you lock your session and turn screenlock on; This mode prevents your system from going to sleep (*e.g.* for training machine learning models, video encoding, web scraping, ...)
+1. **`keep.running`**: keep your tasks & CPU running even if you lock your session and turn screenlock on; This mode prevents your system from going to sleep automatically (*e.g.* for training machine learning models, video encoding, web scraping, ...)
 2. **`keep.presenting`**: same as `keep.running` but keep also the screen awake and prevent automatic screen lock & screensaver  (*e.g.* for showing a video, updating dashboard, monitoring apps, ...)
 <!-- end before docs link -->